plone/training/dexterity.rst

 It is common in developing a web site that you'll need customized versions of common contenttypes, or perhaps even entirely new types.

 Remember the requirements for our project?
 We wanted to be able to solicit and edit conference talks.
 We could use the ``page`` content type for that purpose.
-But there are bits of information we need to make sure we collect about a talk and we wouldn't be sure to get that information if we just asked potential presenters to create a page.
+But we need to make sure we collect certain bits of information about a talk and we couldn't be sure to get that information if we just asked potential presenters to create a page.
 Also, we'll want to be able to display talks featuring that special information, and we'll want to be able to show collections of talks.
 A custom content type will be ideal.

 .. _dexterity1-contains-label: